Greece

 • Anyone weighing tax context alongside lifestyle and logistics

-• EU-focused settlement planning (always confirm Schengen vs national rules)
+• EU settlement plans (check Schengen travel vs national residence rules)

 Long-term path